 - Make a new goal and start over.
 Never stop.
 Once you reach one goal, make a new one to stay motivated.

-Do you have any practical suggestions for increasing your activity level?
+Do you have any practical hacks for an active life?
 Share them in the comments.